 With your first edit done, it’s time for some feedback.

-Reviewing drafts is an important part of the creative process.
-Perfect execution doesn’t happen on the first attempt, it’s the result of an iterative process that encourages experimentation and differing perspectives.
+Reviewing drafts is an important part of the video editing workflow.
+Perfect execution doesn’t happen on the first attempt.
+It’s the result of an iterative process that encourages experimentation and differing perspectives.

-Unfortunately, as experienced video editors will attest, gathering this feedback can traditionally be a painful process—with a lot of chasing multiple stakeholders and making sense of vague comments, spread across email chains.
+Unfortunately, as experienced video editors will attest, gathering this feedback can be a painful process.
+It can involve lots of chasing multiple stakeholders and making sense of vague comments spread across email chains.

-Fortunately, technology is catching up, and it’s no longer necessary to manage the feedback process alone—thanks to purpose-built video review and approval tools, like Dropbox Replay.
+Fortunately, technology is catching up.
+Now, it’s no longer necessary to manage the feedback process alone thanks to purpose-built video review and approval tools, like Dropbox Replay.

 With Dropbox Replay, it’s easy to gather feedback from multiple people in one place.